qur/withmock/scenarios/README.txt

                   included (i.e. the -tags options to go build).
 Without this any code that we are mocking that uses tags won't ever be included.

+var_multi_value - We don't currently support multiple values for a single var
+                  statement (or line for a multiple var statement).